C-N-G/swtc-site/vault/Modules/What We Do, We Do for All/Characteristics/Observant.md

 flavour text: “Placeholder”
 ---
 ## Ability
-You start knowing how many of your neighbours woke up, or will wake up, due to an ability of theirs during the first night.
+You start knowing how many of your neighbours woke up or will wake up that night due to their ability.

 ## Setup Effects
 Placeholder setup effects.
 This text here should be filled with the exact text of the setup effects.